alexavil/DoppelBot/README.md

 We encourage the bot to be self-hosted.
 Please follow this guide to install the bot.

 **Important:**

+Please read the Privacy Policy before hosting the bot.

 Usage of some functions and commands may be restricted in some countries, such as Russia.
 Please host the bot in a neutral location.